esteem8/Work-my-system/Principles/Optimal-mindset-ideas.md

  * Base your feed-back on yourself progression improvement.
  * For processing → make efforts (try hard) & evaluate effort and progression not result.
  * For organization → avoid effort, problems and obstacles & evaluate the way to result.
-* Do effort to improve yourself and the way you process thing.
 * Minimize cost to make efforts and improve results.
 * Good efficiency and comportment take effort.
 * Think the less to process but when you have a good idea, write it.